CosmWasm/cosmwasm/IBC.md

 The
 [`IbcAcknowledgement` structure](https://github.com/CosmWasm/cosmwasm/blob/v0.15.0/packages/std/src/ibc.rs#L195-L200)
-contains both the original packet that was sent as well as the acknowledgement bytes returned from executing the remote contract.
+contains both the original packet that was sent and the acknowledgement bytes returned from executing the remote contract.
 You can use the `original_packet` to
 [map it the proper handler](https://github.com/CosmWasm/cosmwasm/blob/378b029707ebaed4505b3666c620bed69ff9a682/contracts/ibc-reflect-send/src/ibc.rs#L111-L136)